-At the end of the school day children should be collected from outside their classroom door.

-If, for any reason, you are unable to collect your child pit is essential you call the school office or let the class teacher know what alternative arrangements have been made.
-In the interest of the child's safety, no child will be allowed to go home with another person unless parents have informed the school.
-Please let your child know of alternative arrangements also.
+At the end of the school day children should be collected from outside their classroom door If, for any reason, in an emergency you are unable to collect your child it is essential you call the school office or let the class teacher know what alternative arrangements have been made.
+In the interest of the child's safety, no child will be allowed to go home with a person who is not on their emergency contact list, unless parents have informed the school.
+Please let your child know of alternative arrangements.